How to Buy a House in 21 Steps [The 2020 Complete Guide]

 The amount to pay will be shown on your contract of sale.

-Talk with your solicitor about what is required for settlement.
+See your solicitor about what is required for settlement and sign the required paperwork.
+A solicitor gives:

 - Advice on the legal side such as cooling off periods, tenants in common, sole tenants and joint tenants;